-An internal job posting is an open job that is generally posted for employees that currently work for the company.
+An internal job posting is an open job that is generally posted on an organization’s internal job board for employees that currently work for the company.
 Some companies try to mostly post jobs internally, as they would like to hire within and show their employees that there are growth opportunities and job advancement opportunities if they work hard and continue with the company.
 The format and details included in an internal job posting will look the same as an external job posting.

 Recruiting for an internal job can have a different approach than recruiting for an external job.
 For external jobs, a big part of recruiting is getting to know the candidates and seeing if they are a culture fit or not.
 With internal jobs, you don’t have to take as much time to figure out whether they fit within the company culture since they are already a part of the company.

 One other thing to be aware of when recruiting for an internal job is to make sure to take just as much time with the hiring decision as you would with an external job.
 It is easy to get complacent and already know who or what you want for the job without seriously interviewing an employee you likely already know.
 However, you want to make sure you do your due diligence in recruiting and interviewing internal employees for the job.